The Next Generation (TNG) Season 6

 Realm of Fear Stardate

-creatures touch him in mid-transport.
-Barclay, aware that no one would believe
+creatures like huge maggots touch him in mid-transport.
+Barclay is aware that no one would believe

-him anyway, keeps the story secret until he discovers that the spot where the
+transporter psychosis that made him hallucinate the creatures.
+But then he discovers that the spot where

 Man of the People